LandenTy/TechSmart-Image-Editor/README.md

 To save your image, navigate up to the Toolbar.
 ![Save_Load](Images/Up_Down_Arrows.png "Up_Down_Arrows")

+There are 2 arrows.
+The Arrow facing downwards is responsible for Loading Saved Images, and the Arrow facing upwards is responsible for Saving your image.
-The arrow on the right is responsible for saving the project.
-Click the button, and exit the program.
+Click on the Upwards Facing-Arrow and exit the program.